QE-Lab/dqcsim/doc/src/intro/index.md

 of code in here!
 </td>
 <td style="border-style: none; background-color: rgba(0.5,0.5,0.5,0.03); text-align: center; vertical-align: top; padding-bottom: 30px; font-size: smaller">
-While quantum mechanics are inherently stochastic, simulating it needs not be.
+While quantum mechanics are inherently stochastic, simulating it
-DQCsim provides a random generator to the components that should be more than random enough for simulation purposes, while being reproducible when this is desirable, such as while debugging.
+<a href="../intro/reproducibility.html">needs not be</a>.
+DQCsim provides a
+random generator to the components that should be more than random enough for simulation purposes, while being reproducible when this is desirable, such as while debugging.
 </td>
 </tr>
 </table>
 <h2 style="text-align: center">Interested?</h2>
-<h1 style="text-align: center"><a href="../intro/install.html">Keep reading!</a></h1>
+<h1 style="text-align: center"><a href="../intro/components.html">Keep reading!</a></h1>
+<h3 style="text-align: center">(<a href="../install/index.html">or skip directly to the install notes</a>)</h2>